-One of the key determinants of aerobic fitness is your resting heart rate, which you can measure by taking your pulse after a minimum of 10 minutes of rest.
+One of the key determinants of aerobic fitness is your resting heart rate, which you can assess by taking your pulse (heart beats) after a minimum of 10 minutes of rest.
 If you’ve done an exercise of sorts, however, or been through an event that exposed you to high stress levels, then you’ll need to take your pulse two or more hours after.

 To measure your pulse

-To measure your pulse, place any two fingers on your wrist with your palm facing up.
+To check your heart rate, place any two fingers on your wrist with your palm facing up.
 If you’re having any trouble picking up your pulse, then I recommend you check some videos on the internet.

 Once you find your pulse, set a timer, and count how many beats you feel in a minute.
 Alternatively, you can count how many beats you feel in half a minute then multiply it by two.

-The healthy rate is 60 to 100 beats per minute.
+The healthy maximum heart rate is 60 to 100 beats per minute.
 Being in the lower end of this range usually means that you have a more efficient heart.

 However, if you consistently register an RHR below 60 or above 100, then I highly recommend that you check with your doctor immediately – this could be a sign of an underlying heart disease or medical condition.

-Next up, check the recommended heart rate for your age and gender, then do a simple aerobic test such as running or jogging a mile.
-You can even jump on an incline treadmill and try and run up hill if you can’t get outside or if you want to push yourself
+Next up, check the recommended maximum heart rate for your age and gender, then do a simple aerobic fitness test such as running or jogging a mile.
+You can even jump on an incline treadmill and try and run up hill if you can’t get outside or if you want to push yourself.

 Keep in mind